MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/sales-returns-unannounced.md

 1. On the **Carrier label printing** FastTab, make the following settings:
     - **Print container shipping label rule** – Select the rule for printing outbound shipping labels.
 Choose one of the following options:
         - *Never* – Users can close containers without printing a shipping label.
         - *Always* – A shipping label is required.
-Users can't close the container unless the system is able to retrieve a label. <!--KFM: What do we mean by "retrieve"?
-Same as print? -->
+Users can't close the container unless the system is able to retrieve a label.
-        - *If setup exists* – For containers where a shipping label setup exists <!--KFM: Is the setup associated with each container, or with something else? -->, the system must retrieve the required label before users can close the container.
+        - *If setup exists* – For containers where a shipping label setup exists, the system must retrieve the required label before users can close the container.
 For containers where no shipping label setup exists, users can close the container without printing a label.
     - **Print container return shipping label rule** – Select the rule for printing return labels to be included in each container.
 Choose one of the following options:
         - *Never* – Users can close containers without printing a return label.
         - *Always* – A return label is required.
 Users can't close the container unless the system is able to retrieve a label.